The Truth of the Church of God

 Does ‘Different’ Mean ‘Wrong’?

-Just because it’s different, doesn’t mean it’s wrong.
-“Different” and “wrong” seem to have similar meanings, but they are totally different.
+Being “different” doesn't mean being “wrong.”
+The two words appear to be similar in meaning, but in fact, they are very different.
 The dictionary defines the word “different” as “not the same.”
-For example, apples and oranges are different.
+For instance, we say that apples and oranges are different, but not wrong.

 The Church of God believes in God the Father and God the Mother as described in the Bible.